The nomination committee in Karnov Group

 Instruction for the nomination committee

-Board members may be members of the nomination committee but may not constitute a majority thereof.
-If more than one board member is a member of the nomination committee, no more than one of those members may be dependent of a major shareholder of Karnov.
+Board members may be members of the Nomination Committee but may not constitute a majority thereof.
+If more than one Board member is a member of the Nomination Committee, no more than one of those members may be dependent of a major shareholder of the Company.

-In the event that a member leaves the nomination committee prior to the work of the committee having been completed, a representative from the same shareholder (or group of shareholders) may replace the leaving member, if deemed necessary by the nomination committee.
-In the event that a shareholder (or group of shareholders) represented in the nomination committee has reduced its holding of shares in Karnov, the representative from such shareholder (or group of shareholders) may resign and, if deemed appropriate by the nomination committee, a representative from the shareholder next in line in terms of size may be provided an opportunity to enter.
-If the shareholding in Karnov is otherwise significantly changed before the nomination committee’s work has been completed, a change in the composition of the nomination committee may take place, in such way that the nomination committee deems appropriate.
-Changes in the composition of the nomination committee shall be made public as soon as possible.
+In the event that a member leaves the Nomination Committee prior to the work of the committee having been completed, a representative from the same shareholder (or group of shareholders) may replace the leaving member, if deemed necessary by the Nomination Committee.
+In the event that a shareholder (or group of shareholders) represented in the Nomination Committee has reduced its holding of shares in the Company, the representative from such shareholder (or group of shareholders) may resign and, if deemed appropriate by the Nomination Committee, a representative from the shareholder next in line in terms of size may be provided an opportunity to enter.
+If the shareholding in the Company is otherwise significantly changed before the Nomination Committee’s work has been completed, a change in the composition of the Nomination Committee may take place, in such way that the Nomination Committee deems appropriate.
+Changes in the composition of the Nomination Committee shall be made public as soon as possible.

-The composition of the nomination committee is to be announced no later than six months before the annual general meeting.
+The composition of the Nomination Committee is to be announced no later than six months before the AGM.

-Remuneration shall not to be paid to the members of the nomination committee.
-Karnov is to pay any necessary expenses that the nomination committee may incur in its work.
+Remuneration shall not to be paid to the members of the Nomination Committee.
+The Company is to pay any necessary expenses that the Nomination Committee may incur in its work.

 The term of office for the Nomination Committee ends when the composition of the following Nomination Committee has been announced.